ReactiveX/RxSwift/Documentation/UnitTests.md

 Examples of how to test operator compositions are contained inside `Rx.xcworkspace` > `RxExample-iOSTests` target.

-It's easy to define `RxTests` extensions so you can write your tests in a readable way.
+It's easy to define `RxTest` extensions so you can write your tests in a readable way.
 Provided examples inside `RxExample-iOSTests` are just suggestions on how you can write those extensions, but there are a lot of possibilities on how to write those tests.

 ```swift
     // expected events and test data